 Lipid storage diseases: Toxic accumulation of excessive fats (lipids) in the brain and nervous system

-Autism spectrum disorder becoming increasingly prevalent, and its prevalence is reported to be 1 in 68.
+According to some studies, ASD is becoming more prevalent.
+Whether this trend can be attributed to increased awareness, overdiagnosis, or overinclusive diagnostic criteria is yet to be identified.
+Its prevalence is reported to be 1 in 68.
 Childhood disintegrative disorder is a rare disease, with only 1.7 in 100,000 cases, and the prevalence of this disease is estimated to be 1 to 2 in 100,000.
-Childhood disintegrative disorder is an uncommon disorder with its prevalence of 60 times less than that for autistic disorder, estimating a prevalence of 10 per 10,000 for autism.
+Childhood disintegrative disorder is an uncommon disorder with a prevalence of 60 times less than that of autistic disorder.

-There is no clear-cut pathology of the disease, so the causes of childhood disintegrative disorder are still unknown.
-Regression occurs in children who have achieved normal developmental milestones, and this regression sometimes occurs very rapidly.
-This condition develops in days or over time and is most commonly seen in the fourth year of life, but there can be variation.
+There is no clear-cut pathology of ASD however different populations have been suggested for different subtypes of ASD.
+For example, CDD occurs in children who have achieved normal developmental milestones, and this regression sometimes occurs very rapidly.
+This condition often develops abruptly and is most commonly seen in the fourth year of life, but there can be variation.
 Some consider it to be childhood dementia, indicating that the deposition of amyloid in the brain can be the possible cause of the disease, but this needs to be proven.

 History and Physical

-The symptoms of ASD are usually identified by two years of age, and one-third of children experience regression of skills at the same time.
-The symptoms of childhood disintegrative disorder usually start later, at around four years of age.
-In ASD, regression of skills develops around two years of age, while in childhood disintegrative disorder, regression is later, more severe, and more global in extent.
+The symptoms of ASD are usually identified by two years of age (specifically for CDD one-third of children experience regression of skills at the same time).
 Children with childhood disintegrative disorder generally have the worst outcome among individuals with ASD.
 Their cognitive and communication skills are affected.
 Most children with childhood disintegrative disorder experience a distinct prodrome characterized by bouts of anxiety and terror with no consistent medical, environmental, or psychosocial triggers.

 A child affected with childhood disintegrative disorder shows normal development, and they normally develop age-appropriate verbal and nonverbal communication, as well as social relationships, motor, play, and self-care skills as compared to other same-aged children.
 However, by 2 to 10 years of age, they almost completely lose their acquired skills in 2 of the following 6 functional areas: